-Overall group materiality € 10 million How we determined it Profit before tax and balance sheet total combined Rationale for the materiality benchmark applied We chose the combination described above as the benchmark because, in our view, they are the benchmarks against which the performance of the Group is commonly measured by users.
-In our view, either of the figures individually is not sufficient for determination of materiality based on the specific characteristics of the company's operations, such as operating in a regulated market.
-The chosen percentages (5 % and 1 %) are within the range of acceptable quantitative materiality thresholds in auditing standards.
+Overall group materiality € 12 million How we determined it Profit before tax and balance sheet total combined Rationale for the materiality benchmark applied We chose the combination described above as the basis for determining materiality because, in our view, these are the benchmarks against which the group's financial position and financial performance are commonly measured by users.
+In our view, neither figure alone is sufficient for determination of materiality due to the specific characteristics of the company's operations, such as operating in a regulated market.
+Certain weights have been determined for these benchmarks, based on which the group materiality has been determined.